List of the Best Pasta in Sydney NSW

 Aside from the food, Pellegrino 2000 will feature a wine cellar on the basement level that will hold more than 1,000 bottles.
 There’ll also be a double-sided espresso bar.
 This will be the perfect place to sip a negroni while a prawn tortelloni or a tagliatelle is being made.

-READ Best Pubs in Sydney
+READ Best Tacos in Sydney

 On the wine menu, there will be old Chianti and prized bottles of Valentini.
 There will also be an extensive collection of Italian wines, including Barolo and Soldera.